1587/speaking-exam/00-part5.md

 Un..
 so, I can work with different colleagues in different cities, Learn different knowledge and skills from them.
-I will be stronger, and get a high salary.

 Uh...

-My company has many branchs in different citis, I had traval many citis , such as beijing/shanghai/shenzhen/xian.
-I met many new friends. that's very helpful for me.
+we can meet many new friends. that's very helpful for us.
 Above all are my opinions.

 ```